Hosting ViewControllers in Cells

 }

-4. To improve performance, a collection view will only create enough cells to fill the visible UI and then a few more to allow for smooth scrolling.
-When a cell scrolls off-screen, it is marked for reuse on a different index path. prepareForReuse() is called just before the cell is reused and gives us the opportunity to reset that cell.
-In the above prepareForReuse(), hostedView is set to nil so triggering its removal from the cells view hierarchy.
+hostedViewvalue is non-nil, it is added as a subview of the cell'scontentView. - To improve performance, a collection view will only create enough cells to fill the visible UI and then a few more to allow for smooth scrolling.
+When a cell scrolls off-screen, it is marked for reuse on a different index path.

 To begin with, this solution worked well.
 However, I started noticing that occasionally a cell would forget its content.
-It was infrequent and would be resolved by scrolling the collection view.
-However, I was pretty dissatisfied by experience and wanted to understand what was causing this UI breakdown.
+It was infrequent and could be resolved by scrolling the collection view.
+However, I was quite dissatisfied with this experience and wanted to understand what was causing this UI breakdown.

-Looking over that prepareForReuse() method, you can see that removeFromSuperview() is called to do the removing - what's interesting about removeFromSuperview() is that it takes no arguments and instead uses the soon-to-be-removed view's superview value to determine what view to remove the caller from.
-As a view can only have one superview if a view which already has a superview is added as a subview to a different view that original connection to the first superview is broken and replaced with this new connection.
-For the most part, this 1-to-M mapping between a superview and its subviews works just fine as most views once added as subviews do not tend to move around.
+Looking over that prepareForReuse() method, you can see that removeFromSuperview() is called to do the removing.
+What's interesting about removeFromSuperview() is that it takes no arguments and instead uses the soon-to-be-removed view's superview value to determine what view to remove the caller from.
+A view can only have one superview.
+If a view that already has a superview is added as a subview to a different view, the original connection to the first superview is broken and replaced with this new connection.
+For the most part, this 1-to-M mapping between a superview and its subviews works just fine, as most views once added as subviews do not tend to move around.
 However, cells are designed to be reused.
 The reusable nature of cells lies at the root of my cells forgetfulness.
-By using the solution above we end up the following unintended associations:
+By using the solution above, we end up with the following unintended associations:

 Once those unintended left-over hostedView references were spotted, the solution for the bug became straightforward - only remove the hostedView if it is still in the cell's view hierarchy: